stefano-mecocci/dotfiles/README.md

 # dotfiles
-A collection of my home folder configuration files for Openbox
+A collection of my home folder configuration files for WMs